 Why the hell would I stand by the side of a road to look at pigs being transported to a slaughterhouse in Essex?
 They are going to die and I don’t have the land or means to rescue them.
 This time last year I was clutching a bacon sandwich, now I am here clutching a placard waiting for trucks to arrive at a slaughterhouse.
 So it’s a good question – why am I doing this?

 By bearing witness, documenting and now writing about what was a painfully sobering morning, the hope is to explain what is happening right under all our noses, down countless country lanes at places like Cheale Meats in Essex.
-I feel I have a responsibility to show people that they are funding something that is not acceptable to them, something that does not fit their morals.
+I feel the responsibility to show people that they are funding something that is not acceptable to them, something that does not fit their morals.
 Good and kind-hearted people are participating in bad actions without knowing, or at least realising the full extent of the suffering needed to produce animal-based products.
 Of all my friends there is not one who would find what I saw that morning acceptable – although most eat pork.

 Knowing your local friendly butcher, buying free-range, looking for the tractor mark – it’s simply not enough if you care about animals.

 In this depth of sadness there was suddenly a chance to save a pig.
-He was badly injured – a gaping large and infected wound clearly visible – and unfit for slaughter.
+He was badly injured – a gaping large and infected wound clearly visible – and unfit to enter the food chain.
 An agreement was made that if a sanctuary could be found, a holding number provided and the necessary vet and paperwork obtained for transport, he could be saved.
 The organisers of Essex Pig Save sprang into action, calmly and effectively making calls.
 Not long after a place was found (Tower Hill Stables Animal Sanctuary was able to take him in) and transport all arranged.
 At 3pm he could be collected and rescued.
 With a vet in tow, he had a chance – we could save a life.

 In the UK we like to see ourselves as a nation of animal lovers, but it would be really something if everyone who professed to loving animals started acting like it and stopped eating them.

-Knowing your local friendly butcher, buying free-range, looking for that tractor mark (a meaningless ‘stamp’ of welfare approval) – it’s simply not enough if you care about animals.
+Knowing your local friendly butcher, buying free-range, looking for that tractor mark (a meaningless ‘stamp’ of welfare approval) – it’s simply not enough if you care about justice and respect life.
 That animal has suffered great injustice to end up on a plate – whether truly free-range or factory farmed, they would have died a terrible death and just as likely had as bad a life.
 90% of all British pigs are factory farmed and 6000 are killed at this one slaughterhouse alone each week.

 When we eat meat, we are eating fear, terror and abuse.
 The filthy conditions animals are kept and transported in, the drugs they are pumped full of, and their feed and waste that has massive environmental and social impact are all very disturbing realities of our food.
 Sows repeatedly impregnated, trapped in cages so tight they can’t turn around, only to then have their young snatched away.
 When you face it, if you are willing to face it, it all suddenly tastes very unpleasant and I have yet to hear any reasoning to justify consuming it, yet vegans are asked repeatedly to justify their choice not to partake in animal cruelty.